provectus/mlops-utilities/DEVELOPMENT.md

 See `path` dependency specification described [here](https://python-poetry.org/docs/dependency-specification/#path-dependencies).

 # CI/CD
-### Any commits
+### Any pull request
+Github Actions runs unit testing and lint testing

+### Manually Build and Publish packages via Github Actions workflow
+Select Publish workflow -> Run workflow -> select version format for auto versioning (major, minor, path) :

+This workflow:
-For each commit GitLab CI runs units testing.
+* runs units testing

-### Commits to `main`
-Commiting and merging to `main` branch:
-* creates GitLab CI pipeline execution in blocked state
-* that is expected to be manually unblocked in [GitLab UI](https://gitlab.provectus.com/mldemo/mlops-platform/mlops-utilities/-/pipelines)
-* by running `bump-version` job there.

-This job:
 * invokes poetry to increase version
+* invokes poetry to build package
+* creates tag and releases with a new version
+* invokes poetry to publish package
 * commits these changes
-* git tag with a new version
 * and pushes all of these to the git repo.

-### Tags
-Tags trigger another job in the Gitlab CI pipeline - building and publishing the package version to PyPI.